datawire/ambassador-docs/docs/pre-release/topics/install/upgrading.md

 If you're using your own YAML, check the Datawire YAML to be sure of other changes, but at minimum, you'll need to change the pulled `image` for the Ambassador Edge Stack container and redeploy.

+## Set Up Service Catalog

+Upgrading to version 1.12 or higher adds support for Service Catalog.
+[Set up Service Catalog](../../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.